-Rachel Bouton is the events and office manager at Science Friday, where she makes sure that there is rocket fuel-strength coffee in the kitchen, and that no cephalopods are growing in the fridge.
+Rachel Bouton is the events manager at Science Friday, where she makes sure that there is rocket fuel-strength coffee in the kitchen, and that no cephalopods are growing in the fridge.

 In addition to her work at SciFri, Rachel has the very strange (but very fun) job of improvising musicals all over the country with the touring company Broadway’s Next Hit Musical, as well as every Wednesday night at NYC’s People’s Improv Theatre with Vern.
 She also recently started her own small business, Power Suit Improv, where she teaches improv comedy to professional women as a method of improving workplace communication skills.